vtex-apps/store-sitemap/docs/README.md

    }
    ```

-   The expected response is a `JSON` object, as follows:
+   The expected response body is

    ```json
    {
      "data":{